 What is Commercial Real Estate Lending?

 Commercial real estate lending provides mortgage loans or other types of financing to companies to buy properties used for business purposes.
-Commercial real estate includes housing (such as hotels, apartment buildings, condominiums, and housing developments); office buildings; retail sales buildings (such as shopping centers and malls); warehouse, storage, and manufacturing facilities; hospitals and other medical facilities; restaurants; recreation parks; and raw land.
+Commercial real estate includes lodgings (such as hotels, apartment buildings, condominiums, and housing developments); office buildings; retail sales buildings (such as shopping centers and malls); warehouses and other light industrial manufacturing sites; self-storage facilities; hospitals and other medical facilities; restaurants; recreation parks; and raw land.

-- Commercial real estate lending is the financing provided for companies to purchase business-related properties.
+- Commercial real estate lending is the financing provided for companies to purchase or refinance business-related properties.

-- Commercial real estate loans are usually secured loans, with the property being purchased serving as collateral.
+- Commercial real estate loans are secured loans, with the property being financed serving as collateral.

-- Because the large size of most commercial real estate loans poses a greater risk for the lender, larger down payments are required compared to residential mortgage loans.
+- Because the large size of most commercial real estate loans poses a greater risk for the lender, larger down payments may be required than residential mortgage loans.